Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 7. Add at least one image
 8. Add links to similar recipes you found online
 9. Wrap each section in `<div>` tags
-10. At least 15 commits to github
+10. At least 15 commits to github (commit every time you make a change to your code and it works)
 11. A pull request reviewed by your mentor

 ## Setup Instructions

 If you have questions, do not disturb your colleagues until you have spent at least 20 minutes troubleshooting on your own.
 Be sure to format your question using the template we practiced in the [Asking Good Questions](../../onboarding/asking-good-questions.md) lesson.

-## Lab Exercise
+## Approaching the Project

-#### Step 1 - Create a new HTML project in CodePen
+#### Step 1 - Create a new HTML project

-Create a new file [CodePen](https://codepen.io/pen/) on your account.
-Name it "Recipe Page".
-Click save.\
-Note: If you are part of a Techtonica cohort plese follow the link to the project in the [roadmap](https://docs.google.com/document/d/1IIl-_ng1cQntxgog92AE4ltOwRLWWamBAwVccE1DOYw/edit?usp=sharing).

-Note: You could also work on this project locally using VS Code if you would like.
-Whatever you do we would like you to create a new branch on GitHub and practice pushing your work up.
-If you work on codepen please copy your files to your local environment as well.
+Create a new branch in your Techtonica Assignments repo and then create a new file to start writing your Recipe Page.
+[This resource walks you through that process](https://docs.google.com/document/d/1IIl-_ng1cQntxgog92AE4ltOwRLWWamBAwVccE1DOYw/edit?usp=sharing).

 #### Step 2 - Code the basic HTML structure